-These five cost reduction practices all have a common foundation: getting a tool to do the heavy lifting and then showing the Cloud Architect the cost data, in context, of your cloud architecture.
+These five cost reduction best practices all have a common foundation: getting a tool to do the heavy lifting and then showing the Cloud Architect the cost data, in context, of your cloud architecture.

 If you don’t have a tool that makes this easy then the Cloud Architect will be much slower doing this, more frustrated and find fewer opportunities for cost optimization.

 It’s like a car engineer having a specialist diagnostic tool compared to one that doesn’t: who do you want to fix your car?

 One will be fast and accurate and one will not.

 The cloud-native tools might be free but they are “raw”.